What’s Clogging Your Pipes? Blocked Drain Causes Explained

 DIY Fixes vs. Professional Help—What Works?

-It’s tempting to try and fix a blocked drain yourself—especially when the water’s rising and you’re in a hurry.
+It’s tempting to try and figure out how to fix a blocked drain yourself—especially when the water’s rising and you’re in a hurry—but knowing how to clear a blocked drain safely makes all the difference.
 And in some cases, a simple DIY fix can do the trick.
 But not all blockages are created equal, and knowing when to hand things over to a pro can save you from bigger (and costlier) problems down the line.

 Safe At-Home Methods